Does Writing a Book Still Build Trust In an AI World? (for coaches and consultants)

 FAQ: Books, anthologies and record‑level events in an AI world

-Q: Does writing a book still matter if “everyone has one” now?
+Q: Does writing a book still build trust in an AI-driven world?

 If you want help designing a 90‑Day Conversion System Buildout you can test safely, with clear questions, clear lines and one simple path behind it, that is the work I do with established entrepreneurs, coaches and consultants.